 Reflexology is a non-invasive therapy, does not require the use of drugs or chemicals and has no side effects.
-Its holistic approach treats the person as a whole and by focusing on prevention rather than cure, it can help maintain good health in the long term and may be one of the ways to mitigate the effects of persistent stress on our health and wellbeing.
+Its holistic approach treats the person as a whole and by focusing on prevention rather than cure, it can help maintain good health in the long term and is one way to mitigate the effects of persistent stress on our health and wellbeing.

 As part of your 'Health and Wellbeing Strategy', each company can choose its own level of involvement.
 Treatments can be paid in full by each employee, in full by the employer or the employer can subsidise the employee, so costs are shared.
 Treatments are carried out in-house, in a small quiet room and the reflexologist brings the necessary equipment.
 Treatments should last between 30 and 60 minutes depending on the time-scale available.

 The frequency of visits will be agreed with the company but ideally should be weekly or fortnightly and the company should ensure sessions are promoted internally.
-Referrals and bookings can be made direct through the company or on an individual basis and individuals can book time slots directly with us.
+Referrals can be made direct through the company or on an individual basis and individuals can book time slots directly with us.

-Reflexology treatments also provide an ideal situation to raise various health issues and thus enabling people to make healthier lifestyle choices, providing the perfect opportunity to positively impact on your employees health.
-By removing or reducing some of the financial and time barriers to accessing such services, it could pave the way for more employees to access services which they would otherwise not have the opportunity to receive.
+By removing or reducing some of the financial and time barriers for employee's accessing such services, it could pave the way for more employees to access services which they would otherwise not have the opportunity to receive.
+Additionally, reflexology treatments also provide an ideal situation to raise various health issues thus enabling people to identify healthier lifestyle choices, providing to perfect opportunity to positively impact on your employees health.

-If you are interested in offering Reflexology in the Workplace, please contact me and I would be happy to offer a free consultation to discuss your organisations needs.
+If you are interested in offering Reflexology in the Workplace, please contact me and I would be more than happy to offer a free consultation to discuss your organisations needs.
 (Rates to be agreed on application)

 Benefits for Employers